Meet the crew: students and researchers working together to monitor coastal change through remote sensing, field surveys, and spatial analysis.

 Occupation: GIS Research Analyst, World Resources Institute

-Jessica’s graduate research contributed to a published study on shoreline classification in the Neuse River Estuary and can be viewed at the following link: https://www.nature.com/articles/s41597-024-02954-5
+Jessica’s graduate work contributed field validation data to a published Scientific Data paper on shoreline classification in the Neuse River Estuary.

 Rachel Smaby